No. 2 Plico / Flexo (1899-1913)

 The No. 2 Plico was a simple and afforable camera for the U.K. markets.
 In the U.S.A. it was called No. 2 Flexo.
 Both cameras are the same, except for the name inside and on the strap.
 The video shows a Plico.

-The Plico / Flexo camera was introduced in December 1899 and replaced the the No. 2 Falcon Kodak (Improved model).
-It was discontinued in April 1913.
+The Plico / Flexo camera was introduced in December 1899.
+It replaced the No. 2 Falcon Kodak (Improved model).
+The Plico / Flexo was discontinued in April 1913.
 In total 118,800 were made.
 Nowadays the Plico it not so much seen.

 On the left a portrait of a young lady with a No. 2 Flexo on a tripod.
 The photo is not marked as an Eastman Kodak item, but it is possible that it was used as a promotional item.